 Deep in Southeast Asia's Coral Triangle, Indonesia is a diver's dream.
 The region is home to staggering biodiversity including ocean giants such as whale sharks, manta rays, and the mysterious mola mola.
 Plus, small and fascinating macro creatures, some of which are so strange, you'll swear they're the work of science fiction!

-It's not just the diving that draws visitors to Indonesia.
+But it's not just the diving that draws visitors to Indonesia.
 This country is famous for its welcoming hospitality and spectacular high-end resorts, perfect for adding some creature comforts to your holiday.

 Here are our top picks.